mytch444/mmusic-go/README.md

 will give a warning and exit.

     $tmp                        # defaults to /tmp/mmusic-$USER_ID

         in                      # fifo that listens that you can control mmusic with.

         playlist                # files that are in the lineup, these are added by looking through the playlist
                                   files given at startup.

         upcoming                # add file paths (or uri's) and they will be played next.

         playing                 # contains the uri currently playing.

-        volume                  # contains the volume percentage.

         ispaused                # if this file exists, playback has been paused.
 No creating it does not pause playback... yet.

         israndom                # same as above but for randomness.

 The `in` fifo will listen for the following commands.

     exit                # exits

     next                # goes to next song.

     random              # sets mode to random

     normal              # sets mode to normal

     pause               # pauses playback

     resume              # resumes playback

-    increase            # increase the volume by 5%

-    decrease            # decrease the volume by 5%

 Once the current stream ends or you write `next` to `in` `mmusic` will reads the upcoming file to find if there is anything it should play, if upcoming is empty depending on mode selects a random song or the next